 Once you’ve set a username, you should be able to change it one time by yourself.
 To change it again, you’ll need a moderator’s help.

-To change your username, you should go to your profile (you can click on your username in the top right corner), then click on “Edit Account, and change your Display Name.
+To change your username, you should go to your profile (you can click on your username in the top right corner), then click on “Account settings," and change your Display Name.
 (This is also where you can change the email address associated to your account.)
 There’s a chance that this option is currently buggy — let us know if you encounter issues.

 Note that if you've started a shortform post (if you've ever written a shortform, you'll see the overall post as "[Username]'s shortform" in the list of posts on your profile — the comments on the post are your shortform posts), its title, which by default includes your username, will not be changed alongside your username.
 If you'd like, you can manually edit the title of the post.